gogrlx/grlx/README.md

 ## License

-Dependencies may carry their own license agreemnts.
+Dependencies may carry their own license agreements.
 To see the licenses of dependencies, please view DEPENDENCIES.md.

 Unless otherwise noted, the grlx source files are distibuted under the 0BSD license found in the LICENSE file.